 John Harris established the legal firm of J. Harris & Co in 1977.
 The firm is dedicated exclusively to the practice of Maritime and Admiralty law.
-The firm regularly receives a "top tier" ratings from independent legal rating entities including Legal 500, Dun & Bradstreet and BdiCoface.
+The firm regularly receives "top tier" ratings from independent legal rating entities including Legal 500, Dun & Bradstreet and BdiCoface and now also Chambers which has introduced an Israeli "Shipping and Transport" rating following representations made by Adv.
+John Harris to them.

 Adv.
 Yoav Harris graduated in 1999 "summa cum laude" from the law faculty of Haifa University and specialises in maritime law and commercial litigation.
 He is a partner in the Israeli international law firm of "Doron, Tikotzky" and is the head of their maritime law department.
+Yoav is a co-lecturer at the law faculty of Haifa University for civil procedure and was a co-writer of opinions regarding the Israeli EEZ and the research and production of natural gas licensing issued by the Marine Resources Institute of the Haifa Faculty of Law, which was presented to the relevant Government Regulatory Authority and was adopted by this body.
+Yoav Harris's articles relating the Admiralty court's Jurisdiction to act as a Prize-Courts were cited by the court in its judgment described at clause 1/1 above.

 The two legal offices, John Harris & Co. and Doron, Tikotzky comprise a joint shipping law group which is supported by further professional and para-legal staff.

-According to Legal500 'the response time is excellent as is the quality of the advice', the 'best shipping lawyer in Israel', John Harris is a 'seasoned professional who can handle the biggest cases, both wet and dry' and Yoav Harris is described as "outstanding".
+According to Legal500 'the response time is excellent as is the quality of the advice', the 'best shipping lawyer in Israel', John Harris is a 'seasoned professional who can handle the biggest cases, both wet and dry' and Yoav Harris is described as "outstanding" and "an outstanding lawyer, with razor-sharp observations and profound legal knowledge".